Home » Type » Bread » Homemade Soft Pretzel Bites

 • Counter: Leftovers can be stored on the counter, covered, for up to 3 days.

-• Reheat: Warm in the oven set at 350 degrees, from frozen, for about 15 minutes or so.
+• Reheat: Warm in the oven set at 350 degrees from frozen for about 15 minutes or so.
 Alternatively, microwave using 30-second intervals, checking between each, until warmed through.

 top down view of platter with soft pretzel bites with items surrounding.